Learn about international cultures and customs to prepare for your trip abroad

 The European Broadcasting Union decided that we all needed some cheering up after World War II, and wanted to try to bring European countries together with a "light entertainment program".
 This type of television program, with lots of acts competing in a live TV event, had never been tried before.

 3. Nobody had any idea how to do it

 Nothing like Eurovision had ever been done before.
 Europe had not worked together very well on anything this big before, and satellite television didn't even exist.
 The name Eurovision came from the network of cables that carried television signals around Europe.

-The eurovision cast is run by teenagers who compete agaisnt each other just like in the adult version.
+The Eurovision cast is run by teenagers who compete against each other just like in the adult version.

 5. One Country, One Song, One Act

 The minor rules have changed over the years, but this has always been the main idea.
 Each country submits a song, which is performed by that country's chosen performer or group, on a live television contest that is broadcast live to all participating countries.
 Each country then votes on the other countries' songs, and nobody is allowed to vote for themselves.
 The Eurovision winners acts as the next host to the show!

 6. It's old, but not the oldest...

 The oldest television talent contest is actually the Amateur Night at the Apollo Theater in New York City.
 It has been running since 1934, and was where Ella Fitzgerald was first noticed.
 It wasn't always broadcast, however, as the technology was too expensive back then.

 After running for more than half a century, there's a lot more to say about Eurovision Song Contest.
 Share your knowledge of Eurovision in the comments!